inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/widgets-components/control-flow/controller.md

 ## "Manipulator" Mode

 If you've used drag-and-drop tools like Figma or embedded tools like Tweakpane/Leva, the controller's manipulator mode will feel right at home.
 It's a compact, schema-driven "mini-editor" you can drop anywhere.
-We built it because InSpatial Apps is a UDE and UDE's have visual editors; the manipulator makes it trivial to wire settings panels that directly orchestrate live state without boilerplate.
+We built it because InSpatial App is a UDE and UDE's have visual editors; the manipulator makes it trivial to wire settings panels that directly orchestrate live state without boilerplate.

 - Own or embed state (zero-copy)
 - Declarative settings schema